Manor Lake Hiram Blog

 All of us here at Manor Lake Assisted Living & Memory Care wish you the very best for a joyful Halloween celebration.

 7 October 2019

 Many people who are in need of assisted living services or memory care services in and around Hiram put off looking for care for fear of how they will pay for it.
-Here at Manor Lake Assisted Living & Memory Care we are fully committed to providing the highest quality and most affordable assisted living services across the Nashville area.
+Here at Manor Lake Assisted Living & Memory Care we are fully committed to providing the highest quality and most affordable assisted living services across the Hiram area.
 We fully realize that assisted living services, for some, can be cost prohibitive.
 However, we are fully committed to assisting you with potential sources of financial aid so that you and or your loved ones can secure the care that you deserve.